Nukesor/sticker-finder/README.md

 - Inline query search by tags, text, emoji, stickerset name and title.
 - Fuzzy searching to match similar words or typos.
-- Multi language support (with English as default and fallback)
+- Multi language support (with English as default and fallback).
 - Tagging of single stickers or whole sets.
 - NSFW and Furry filter.
 Use `nsfw` or `fur` tag to explicitly search for this stuff.
+- Sticker set addition in direct conversations or when the bot is added to groups.
 - Random tagging of stickers if you're bored.
-- Sticker set addition in direct conversations.
-- Sticker set addition when bot is added to groups.
+- Set languages of whole sticker sets with `/set_lang [lang]`.
-- /vote_ban for inappropriate sticker sets.
+- `/vote_ban [reason]` for inappropriate sticker sets.
-- A minimalistic mode for groups that don't want user interaction (I already host one with the name [@stfil_bot](https://t.me/stfil_bot))
+- A minimalistic mode for groups that don't want user interaction (I already host one with the name [@stfil_bot](https://t.me/stfil_bot)).

 ## Available commands: